relativitydev/relativity.testing.framework/CONTRIBUTING.md

 Be sure to also review the CONTRIBUTING.md at the root of the repository you are working in for any information specific to that codebase.

-#### Code of Conduct

-Before contributing, please review [CODE_OF_CONDUCT.md](https://github.com/relativitydev/relativity.testing.framework/blob/master/CODE_OF_CONDUCT.md).

 #### Development

-All development work should be done in feature branches off of the master branch.
+When forking the repository, please make sure you are working of the latest code in the master branch.
 Branch names should indicate the [issue](https://github.com/relativitydev/relativity.testing.framework/issues) that they are solving.
 The code should follow the architecture described [here](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/docs/dev/architecture.md).